 Your family members (‘dependants’) can come with you when you come to the UK on this visa.
-Your family members must have a visa if they’re from outside the European Economic Area (EEA) or Switzerland.
+They must have a visa if they’re from outside the European Economic Area (EEA) or Switzerland.

 A ‘dependant’ is any of the following: